nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![ExceptionClassUML](diagrams/ExceptionClassUML.png)
 There are three types of HalpmiExceptions, namely, `UserInputErrorException` (usually thrown by Validator), `NotFoundException` (thrown by `find` command) and `DuplicateEntryException` (thrown when trying to add already existing data).

+The exception message will be printed out by the `Ui` class somewhere in the program.

 #### `Storage`

 ![StorageClassUML](diagrams/StorageClassUML.png)